-HUP 110 Academic Success Skills (2
+HUP 110 Academic Success Skills (2)

-This course is designed to assist students in developing strategies for personal and academic success, increasing their understanding of and use of study techniques, forming and participating in effective study groups, and creating a functional understanding of their learning style.
+This course is designed to assist students in developing strategies for personal and academic success, increasing their understanding of and use of study techniques, and creating a functional understanding of their learning style.
+During the 8-week course, students will learn about the resources on campus, participate in effective study groups and create a functional understanding of their learning style.
 Successful students will learn to apply study techniques to enhance their success in other courses and in their college career in general.